bakhshiali/sensor-codes/color-meter/readme.md

   1) download & install python from [here](https://www.python.org/downloads/)
   2) create new project "*.py" & copy 1st cell of "TCS32725.ipynb" file
   3) run project
+* The "*.ino" file/ HEX file should be uploaded to the Arduino using <a href="https://www.arduino.cc/en/software">Arduino IDE</a>!
+* Converting the "*.ino" to HEX file can be done using Arduino IDE, then you can upload HEX to ATmega32/... processors using programmers!

 ## ⤵️ Project GUI dependency
   1) Tkinter : for GUI interface